-Claude Fontheim is the CEO of Fontheim International, LLC and has 37 years of experience in the fields of corporate social responsibility (CSR), international trade and foreign policy.
-He was among the first CSR practitioners and has published numerous articles and speaks regularly on international trade, corporate social responsibility, and labor policy.
+Claude Fontheim is the CEO of Fontheim International, LLC and has over 35 years of experience in the fields of corporate social responsibility (CSR) and global public policy.
+He was among the first CSR practitioners and has published numerous articles and has successfully advised numerous global businesses, civil society organizations, government officials and campaigns.

 Mr. Fontheim has worked on numerous trade negotiations, policy debates, and almost every significant piece of trade legislation since 1981.
 He previously served on the President’s Advisory Committee on Trade Policy and Negotiations, the U.S. Trade Representative’s Trade Advisory Committee on Africa, the State Department’s Advisory Committee on International Economic Policy, and as Chairman of the Democratic Leadership Council’s Project on the Global Economy & Trade.